Northwest Hounded Police: Plot

 The Wolf climbs up the mountain and finds refuge in its summit, within a large bird nest occupied by only a large egg.
 When the Wolf declares that he will never be found in this place, the egg then cracks and McPoodle emerges from inside.
 The Wolf immediately dives into the lake below, he feels momentarily safe underwater, until he notices McPoodle among the schooling fish.
 After discovering McPoodle the driver seat of a Taxi he takes to the airport; followed by his accompaniment in the airplane he tries to escape in, the Wolf ends up on a tiny atoll in the middle of the ocean with only two rocks on its surface.
 The Wolf remarks to the audience, that he has caught on to the pattern and fully expects the Mountie to emerge from under the larger rock.
 At this point, McPoodle surprises him by appearing from under the smaller rock instead.

 The Wolf throws a brief childish tantrum and proceeds to swim all the way to New York City.
 He runs in the streets of the City, and an accidental turn causes him to nearly run off the edge of the film, he saves himself and then seeks refuge in a movie theater, hiding among the audience.
 An MGM cartoon starts in which McPoodle appears greets him from the screen, causing the Wolf to again flee.
 The Wolf next seeks the services of a plastic surgeon and requests a new face.
 After a rapid procedure, he finds his new face to be a replica of McPoodle's and begs the surgeon to restore his original face.
 Then he thanks the surgeon for doing so, only to notice that the man's face has also changed to now look like McPoodle.

 An increasingly desperate Wolf next attempts to feed himself to a lion in the local zoo, but inside belly of the beast, he finds himself sharing the space with McPoodle.
-He jumps back out of the lion's mouth and runs to a hotel, but when he hides in one of its rooms, it turns turns out to be a prison cell.
+He jumps back out of the lion's mouth and runs to a hotel, but when he hides in one of its rooms, it turns out to be a prison cell.
 The Wolf speaks to the audience again, realizing that he has been caught, but now that he has some time to recall the events of the pursuit: "I wonder if there coulda been more than one o' them little guys".
 At this point, the camera shifts to the hallway where hundreds of McPoodles have gathered.
 They respond in unision to his question with "'What do you think, brother?"